TheOpenSI/CoSMIC/README.md

     opensi_cosmic.quit()
     ```

-## Contributing

-We welcome contributions from the community!
-Whether you're a researcher, developer, or enthusiast, there are many ways to get involved:

-- Report Issues: Found a bug or have a feature request?
-Open an issue on our GitHub page.
-- Submit Pull Requests: Contribute code by submitting pull requests.
-Please follow [our contribution guidelines](CONTRIBUTING.md).
-- Make a Donation: Support our project by making a donation [here](https://payments.canberra.edu.au/Misc/tran?tran-type=OPENSI).

 ## Reference

-If this repository is useful for you, please cite the paper below:
+If this repository is useful for you, please cite the paper below.
 ```bibtex
 @misc{Adnan2024,
     title         = {Unleashing Artificial Cognition: Integrating Multiple AI Systems},